tusharkwagh99/second-git-repo-from-terraform/README.md

 # second-git-repo-from-terraform
-My Second Repo Created from Terraform Code
+My Second Repo was Created from Terraform Code; This is manually changed!